Frozen Feature Augmentation for Few-Shot Image Classification: Framework Overview

 \subsection{Frozen Feature Augmentation (FroFA)}

-Data augmentation is a common tool to improve generalization.
-However, it is typically applied on the input, or in our case: images.
-How can we map such image augmentations to intermediate transformer feature representations?
+Data augmentation is a common tool to improve generalization and is typically applied on the input, or in our case: images.
+A natural question arises: How to map such image augmentations to intermediate feature representations?

 Recall that the feature representation $\boldsymbol{f}=(f_{n,c})\in\mathbb{R}^{N\times C}$ (layer index $\ell$ omitted) is two-dimensional.
 We first reshape it to a three-dimensional representation, \ie,